anerv/cycling_data_quality/README.md

 This will generate all corresponding single pdf files (1a.pdf, 1b.pdf, ..) and stitch them together into a combined `report.pdf` file, all into the `export/[study_area]/pdf` folder.
 To convert only a subset, see [Advanced export options](#advanced-export-options).

-We provide a finished demo pdf report here: [report.pdf](exports/cph_geodk/pdf/report.pdf)
+We provide a finished demo report here: [report.pdf](exports/cph_geodk/pdf/report.pdf)

 ### Advanced export options